jwnichols3/aws-immersion-ml-public/labs/kubeflow/README.md

 ```shell
 envsubst < mnist-training.yaml | kubectl create -f -
 ```

 Note: The example above uses a pre-built docker image.
 Alternatively, you can use Dockerfile to build the image by using the command (code is available inside the [k8s-training](k8s-training):

 ```shell
     docker build -t <dockerhub_username>/<repo_name>:<tag_name> .
 ```

 ### Kubeflow Dashboard

 Open a new browser tab/window.

-Use the "istio-ingressgateway" load balancer URL above to access to kubeflow dashboard (re-run the command `kubectl get -n istio-system svc/istio-ingressgateway` to get the DNS name if needed)
+Use the `istio-ingressgateway` load balancer URL above to access to kubeflow dashboard (if needed, re-run the command `kubectl get -n istio-system svc/istio-ingressgateway` to get the DNS name)

 First time when you login, Click on `Start Setup` and then specify a namespace (eg. `kf-sm-workshop` or the default `anonymous`)